BorysLevytskyi/DeclarativeUnitTesting/Article.md

     public IList<object> PublishedEvents { get; } = new List<object>();

-    // Builder code omitted
+    // Builder code omitted for this example
+}
 ```

-There is also `PublishedEvents` property in this fixture which is a place where all indirect outputs go.
+There is also `PublishedEvents` property in this fixture which is a place where all indirect outputs of this test go.
 In current test case indirect outputs are Sprint Events that are published `IEventPublisher` interface. `Spec` class will configure publisher mock to put all events into this collection.

 #### Fixture Builders
 Fixture also has a `Builder` that provides access to fluent interface for building objects in the fixture.
 Internally it uses `Given` for building entities.
-You use it to "hydrate" propery objects in the fixture.
+You use it to "hydrate" property objects in the fixture.
 ```
 public Builder ExistingSprint(Action<SprintBuilder> build = null)
 {